diyscif/diyscif/scif-thesis.md

 ## Electromagnetic/TEMPEST Attacks

-Instead of passively capturing TEMPEST emanations from outside the SCIF perimter, an attacker could also seek to place an antenna within the SCIF.
+Instead of passively capturing TEMPEST emanations from outside the SCIF perimeter, an attacker could also seek to place an antenna within the SCIF.
 He could then amplify the signals and thereby overpower the shielding or exfiltrate them on some other channel.
 He could also seek to weaken the electromagnetic shield by purposely creating holes in it or tampering with protective equipment,